 The role of animations in UI/UX design can not be underestimated.
 First of all, it helps to arrange a huge amount of information into a concise and appealing picture, which can also interact with a user.
 Make animations serve a particular purpose – be tempting for your target audience.
 It’s about their and your choice – be it even an excessive, elegant, or absolutely crazy way you animate your website – doesn’t matter, in fact, unless your users like it.

 Websites with animations that we like:

-Nothing new here, a material design is here to stay and only continues to pick up the steam.
+Nothing new here, a material design is among design trends that are here to stay; it continues to pick up the steam.
 When compared to flat design which seems to have reached its peak as a dominant web design trend, the material design has numerous advantages.
 First of all regarding user experience.
 Designed objects look similar like in a real world but a bit simplified – what can be better for s today’s busy user?
 Material design creates more depth with the help of contrast and shadows used in such a way to create more realistic images of the company’s brand.

 Keeping with the realistic UX theme, when creating websites, designers often use tactile and dynamic elements resembling paper and ink.
 In a case with this trend, more realistic mean more intuitive for users so once again, your brand’s UX is at an advantage over flat design.
 However, it will be fair to say, that material is an evolutionary continuation of flat design but with bigger user engagement through interactions, functionality, layout and color systems.

 Final point here, it’s created and promoted by Google and not like a design style only but more like the entire ecosystem.
 Will you refer this fact to advantages or disadvantages of a material design as a big trend for 2016 and further – it’s only up to you.